DominicMachado/DominicMachado.github.io/docs/latn-101-f21/course-policies.md

 # Course Policies - LATN 101 - F21

 ***
 ## Course Policies
 &nbsp;
 Below you will find all of my official policies as well as relevant links to the college's official policies on these matters.

 ***

+### COVID-19 Policies
+&nbsp;
+I recognize and understand the difficult times we are all in.
+The COVID-19 pandemic impacts us all in many ways, including physically, mentally, emotionally, financially, academically, and professionally.
+I will work with you on challenges you may be encountering and to provide support to help you succeed.

+I expect that all everyone to wear a mask in class, in line with the latest CDC guidelines.
+If the situation changes to one where masks indoors are not required, I will reevaluate the policy, but I expect it to remain enforced throughout the entire semester.

+If, for any reason, you are not clear, according to HC Clear, to attend class, please do not come to class.
+If you are unable to attend class for such reasons, let me know as soon as possible and I will work with you to keep you up to date on course material in whatever way works best for you.

+If I have to miss class for COVID-related reasons, I will be in touch with you as soon as I can as to the way that we will proceed going forward.
+Depending on the situation, we will likely have to resort to Zoom meetings in lieu of in-person class.

+Finally, because there will not be social distancing in classrooms for Fall 2021, students sitting near a student who tests positive will most likely be close contacts.
+As such, the College will want to identify students sitting near the student who tested positive.
+In order to facilitate contact tracing, I will ask that students sit in the same seat for the entire semester so that I can create class seating maps for the classroom.

+***

 ### Absence Policy
 &nbsp;
-If you miss or are going to miss class, please e-mail me to let me know what is going on.
+If you miss or are going to miss class for non-COVID 19 reasons, please e-mail me to let me know what is going on.
 That way we can work together to ensure that you can stay up-to-date with what’s going on with the class.
 Should your absence fall under the college’s policy on excused absence, as described [here](https://catalog.holycross.edu/requirements-policies/academic-policies/#coursepoliciestext), you will have an opportunity to make up any missed assessments.

 ***